What We Know

 - Read Chancellor Carranza's letter to families about Return to School 2020 on our Message to Families page.

-Our planning for the 2020-21 School Year centers on key values that guide all our work and decision-making.
+The 2020-21 School Year centers on key values that guide all our work and decision-making.
 They are:

 - Physical and mental health of our students, teachers, staff, and families;